 Overall: Generally healthy but has several testable genetic conditions.
 Common Concerns:

 - Pyruvate Kinase Deficiency (PKD): Genetic disorder that can cause anemia.
-DNA testing is available.

-Both breeds are exceptionally low-maintenance.
+Both breeds are exceptionally low-maintenance regarding grooming but high-maintenance regarding stimulation.

 | Aspect | Singapura | Abyssinian |